Sarailidis/Interactive-Decision-Trees/README.md

 # Acknowledgements
 This work was supported by the Engineering and Physical Sciences Research Council in the UK via grant EP/L016214/1 awarded for the Water Informatics: Science and Engineering (WISE) Centre for Doctoral Training, which is gratefully acknowledged.

-Thanks to Dan Power and Stamatis Batelis for providing helpful feedback.
-Thanks to Demetrios Poursanidis for designing the logo.
+Thanks to Dan Power and Stamatis Batelis for providing helpful feedback and to Demetrios Poursanidis for designing the logo.

 # Credits
 (cite the paper)